‘Millions’ in taxpayer money paid to cyber criminals in recent years – minister

 Millions of pounds of taxpayers’ money has been handed to cyber criminals in recent years, Britain’s security minister said as he unveiled proposals to combat ransomware attacks.

-The Home Office on Tuesday launched a consultation on how to crack down on ransomware, with plans to ban all public sector bodies from making payments under consideration.
+The Home Office on Tuesday launched a consultation on how to crack down on ransomware, with plans under consideration to ban all public sector bodies from making any payments.

 Proposals also include a mandatory reporting regime and payment prevention system, designed to increase the National Crime Agency’s awareness of live attacks and block payments to known criminal groups and sanctioned entities.